hanjingo/doc/SYSTEM_DESIGN/dns.md

 ### Types Of Domains

-DNS helps manage a wide variety of domain types to organize teh vast number of websites on the internet:
+DNS helps manage a wide variety of domain types to organize the vast number of websites on the internet:

 ![domain_type](res/domain_type.png)

-- Generic Domains
+- Generic Domains (gTLDs)

+  These domains are used for general purposes and are not tied to any country.

-- Country Code Domains
+- Country Code Domains (ccTLDs)

+  These domains represent specific countries or geographic regions.

 - Inverse Domains

+  These domains are used to map IP addresses back to domain names.

 ### Domain Name Server

-The client machine sends a request to the local name server, which, if the root does not find the address in its database, send a request to the root name server, which in turn, will route the query to a top-level domain(TLD) or authoritative name server.
+The client machine sends a request to the local name server, which, if the root does not find the address in its database, sends a request to the root name server, which, in turn, will route the query to a top-level domain(TLD) or authoritative name server.